 MNA Jamshed Dasti’s statement on the floor that the Parliament Lodges in Islamabad are a den of alcohol, women and drugs, and the subsequent front-page and prime-time media coverage has prompted me to say the above.

 MNA Dasti is no angel.
-And so are not the defenders that say that Lodges are fully secure.
+He himself is a violator or many laws, including contesting elections on a fake degree.
+And so are not the defenders who say that Lodges are fully secure.

 See the photo above: A Muslim-country airline flaunting its wine menu in a cover advertisement?
 It’s only a matter of years that PIA would decline, other reasons notwithstanding.
 (I know you are thinking of Emirates, Gulf, Qatar, Etihad airlines which serve alcohol yet prospering.)